Labi Siffre: Personal life

-Siffre met his partner Peter Lloyd in July 1964 and they were together for 48 years.
+Siffre is openly gay, and has been throughout his career.
+He met his partner Peter Lloyd in July 1964 and they were together for 48 years, until Lloyd's death in 2013.
+In 1998, Lloyd suffered a stroke, immediately after which, Siffre decided to quit the music business to become Lloyd's full-time carer.
 They entered into a civil partnership in 2005, as soon as it was legally possible in the UK.

-From the mid-1990s until Lloyd's death in 2013, he and Siffre lived in a ménage à trois with Rudolf van Baardwijk in the village of Cwmdu, near Crickhowell, South Wales.
+From the mid-1990s, Siffre and Lloyd lived in a polyamorous relationship with Rudolf van Baardwijk in the village of Cwmdu, near Crickhowell, South Wales.

 Siffre and van Baardwijk married in December 2014.
 Van Baardwijk died in 2016.
-As of 2022, Siffre lives in Spain.

 In 2014, Siffre appeared on the BBC Radio 4 series Great Lives, championing the life of British author Arthur Ransome.
 Siffre said that Ransome's Swallows and Amazons books had taught him responsibility for his own actions and also a morality that has influenced and shaped him throughout his life.

-Siffre is an atheist.
+As of 2022, Siffre lives in Spain.